About

 The Idaho Pro Bono Opportunities Website (PBOW) is a joint project funded by the Legal Services Corporation between Idaho Volunteer Lawyers Program (IVLP) and Idaho Legal Aid Services (ILAS) that is fundamentally changing the way that pro bono cases are placed across Idaho.

-The need for civil legal services in Idaho far surpasses the supply, and PBOW is an technologically innovative way to close this gap by connecting attorneys who can provide pro bono service to people around our state.
+The need for civil legal services in Idaho far surpasses the supply, and PBOW is a technologically innovative way to close this gap by connecting attorneys who can provide pro bono service to people around our state.

 Using PBOW is a free and convenient way for attorneys in Idaho to find and volunteer for pro bono opportunities.
+Questions or comments?
+Send an email to [email protected].

 1. Activate Your Account